 - Late Rent Payment – Late payment should be defined.
 This is done by indicating when the last due date of rent payment is allowable, implying that payments past the specified date constitute late payment, and as a result, a penalty shall be imposed.
 For example, it should be given in days, five (5) days after the rent due date.

 - Consequences of a Late Payment – This section addresses how late rent payments should be handled.
 Most landlords will opt to penalize tenants who make late payments, but some opt not to penalize.
-How much the tenant shall be penalized should be declared the triple net (NNN) commercial lease agreement.
+How much the tenant shall be penalized should be declared in the agreement.
 Late payment penalties could be a fixed rate or a percentage of the payment due.
 If the penalty is a flat rate, it should be given in words, figures, and monetary units (USD).
 If it is a percentage, it should be written accordingly.

 - The total upfront payment Required – Upfront payment includes the total sum of money the tenant should pay the landlord to initiate the agreement.
 It is usually the first month’s rent, security deposit (if any), and any other.
 The amount should be written out and then given as figures.
 Each payment must be defined.